smebberson/docker-alpine/alpine-consul-apache/README.md

 An image for using [apache][apache], bundled with [Alpine Linux][alpinelinux] and [s6][s6] and [Consul][consul].

-This image is perfect if you're looking to run [apache] within a Docker setup and wanting to benefit from Consul for service registration and discovery.
+This image is perfect if you're looking to run [apache] within a Docker setup and wanting to benefit from [Consul][consul] for service registration and discovery.
 It's also very small clocking in at only ~34.5MB.

 **_Yet another container for running apache?_**